microsoft/PowerApps-Samples/cds/orgsvc/C#/MergeTwoRecords/README.md

 ## What this sample does

-The `MergeRequest` message is intended to be used in a scenario where it contains the data that’s needed to merge the information from two entity records of the same type.
+The `MergeRequest` message is intended to be used in a scenario where it contains the data that’s needed to merge the information from two table records of the same type.

 ## How this sample works